THE PORTRAIT OF A BOY stands out as being untypical of Annie’s work:

 The general style, assuming by Annie, suggests the 1880s or 1890s (my estimate).
 Her later brush work is more broken and before 1880 there are no comparable pieces, although there is the problem that there are too few works by Annie known to be certain about such things.

 Gold leaf was not an expensive material during late Victorian times.
-The metal is so malleable that very small amounts can be beaten into large, microscopically thin sheets.
+The metal is so malleable that very small amounts could be beaten into large, microscopically thin sheets.
 According to The Art Journal for 1874, one grain (one-four-hundreth of an ounce) of gold could make enough leaf to cover 144 (one gross) buttons.

 I’ve no reason to doubt the auction houses’ determination, so it remains ‘an Annie’ on this web site and not an ‘attributed.’